Up Close and Personal: First-hand account of Hurricane Harvey devastation prompts long-term partnership with Rio Texas

 What will a hurricane recovery mission trip cost?

-The volunteer villages are expecting to charge a nominal fee (TBD) for each person to subsidize the expenses incurred by the host churches for utilities.
+The volunteer villages are charging a nominal fee ($10 per night) for each person to subsidize the expenses incurred by the host churches for utilities.
 In addition, each team should raise funds to contribute to the supplies needed for their project.
-Add the cost of travel and meals for your team, and you should have it covered.*
+The Rio Texas Conference has established a standard supplies cost as $75 per person.* Add the cost of travel and meals for your team, and you should have it covered.
+The cost to go on a weekend mission trip with Labors for Neighbors is $95 per person + the cost of lunch on the way home on Sunday.

 What is the minimum number of volunteers from my church that is required for us to participate?

-One.
+Only one!
 The Center for Missional Outreach has formed a partnership with a wonderful, time-tested United Methodist ministry called Labors for Neighbors.
 Labors for Neighbors specializes in inexpensive,** weekend mission trips for adults.
 Over the years, they have developed a proven model for taking a diverse team of volunteers, made up of small groups of people from different churches and ideally with different cultural and racial backgrounds, and equipping them to replace the roof of a storm-damaged house over a weekend.
 Labors for Neighbors even provides the transportation; they have their own bus!
 Through this partnership, even a church with one or two interested volunteers can participate.
-In addition, the Center for Missional Outreach is happy to connect churches with small groups of people who feel called to be a part of a week-long mission trip and help them work together.
+In addition, the North Texas Conference Board of Global Ministries is organizing two conference mission trips in early 2018: April 5-8 and June 8-11.
+If one or more people from your church are interested, contact Rev. Clay Womack.
 Of course, a church with 8-10 volunteers or more is welcome to plan and lead its own mission trip.

 Who can I talk to about my remaining questions?